unoplatform/uno/doc/blog/201906-porting-windows-calculator.md

 A few months ago, Microsoft [open sourced the Windows Calculator](https://blogs.windows.com/buildingapps/2019/03/06/announcing-the-open-sourcing-of-windows-calculator/), the very Calculator that ships with Windows 10.

 We decided to [port it to C# and the Uno Platform](https://github.com/nventive/calculator), so that iOS and Android users could use it, but also use it from the Web using Web Assembly.
-Why – well that’s what we at Uno Platform do 😊.
+Why – well that’s what we at Uno Platform do 😊 – enable the same C# and XAML code to run on the Web, Mobile and Desktop.

 You can use it today on:
 - [Apple App Store](https://bit.ly/calc-ios)
 - [Android Play Store](https://play.google.com/store/apps/details?id=uno.platform.calculator)
 - WebAssembly: https://calculator.platform.uno
+-	Windows 10 – well, just open it on Windows 10 😊

 ![Calculator](Assets/20190612-Calculator-01.png)